Globulopolis/ucoz_converter/README.md

 Before starting import users create all needed additional fields for user in Joomla.
 After that, enter the values in Extra fields on the Users and groups tab.

 **NB!** If `#__fields_values` table have tons of records when update all fields require some time(~1 sec per user for 6 fields).
 The more fields, the more time for updating.
 If you do not want(or not required) update these fields set `Insert extra fields` option to `No`.

+Run `php path_to_joomla/ucoz_converter/users.php` to import info about users and if import successful when run `php path_to_joomla/ucoz_converter/ugen.php` to update info about users(such as banned or not and user group).

 **Beware!!**